wimvanderbauwhede/raku-examples/universal-interpreter.md

 }
 ```

+We could of course use this type directly, but let's look at how we can convert between `Term` and `TermBB`

 As before, we create our little helpers.
-Each of the functions below generates the  `TermBB` instance for the corresponding alternative in the algebraic data type.
+Each of the functions below generates the `TermBB` instance for the corresponding alternative in the `Term` algebraic data type.
 When Raku's macro language is more developed, we will be able to generate these automatically.

 ```perl6